-- Addition of high-occupancy vehicle lanes and managed lanes. - New or existing transit infrastructure improvements for new or improved service including: adding roadway capacity for new or improved transit service, such as busonly lanes; traffic signal priority for new or improved bus or light rail service; adding rail capacity or implementing other rail improvements; operational and/or safety improvements that allow for faster transit speeds, more reliable service, or more frequent service; improvements at transit stations that allow for improved safety, operational efficiency, or additional capacity. - Adding new or improving existing rail infrastructure such as: construction of track siding to allow for trains to pass; adding railroad capacity by expanding the number of tracks serving the rail corridor; operational and/or safety improvements that allow for faster train speeds; improvements at rail stations that allow for improved safety, operational efficiency, or additional capacity. - Transit hubs for multimodal transportation modes including network fare integration and fare modernization systems to increase linked trips. - Transit hubs or stations and nearby roadways providing accessibility for first mile and last mile connectivity to public transit systems. - Acquisition of zero-emission buses, and the cleanest available rail cars, locomotives, or other rolling stock. - Operational improvements such as: interchange and ramp modifications, auxiliary lanes for merging or weaving between adjacent interchanges, passing lanes, curve corrections and alignment improvements, truck climbing lanes, signals and/or intersection improvements, two-way left-turn lanes, channelization, turnouts, railroad at-grade crossings improvements or separations, shoulder widening. - Closing gaps in the street network including general purpose mainline lanes on local streets and roads. - Safety improvements such as: wet pavement corrections, curve corrections, shoulder widening, high friction treatment, left turn channelization, safety barriers, new guardrail, end treatments and crash cushions, rumble strips, lighting, glare screen, rock fall mitigation, over crossing pedestrian fencing, or bikeways and crosswalk safety enhancements. - Direct mitigation or other regulatory requirements of a transportation project or facility funded under the Congested Corridors Program, including restoration or protection of critical habitat and open space. - Projects that employ advanced and innovative technology, like Intelligent Transportation Systems.
+- Addition of high-occupancy vehicle lanes and managed lanes. - New or existing transit infrastructure improvements for new or improved service including adding roadway capacity for new or improved transit service, such as busonly lanes; traffic signal priority for a new or improved bus or light rail service; adding rail capacity or implementing other rail improvements; operational and/or safety improvements that allow for faster transit speeds, more reliable service, or more frequent service; improvements at transit stations that allow for improved safety, operational efficiency, or additional capacity. - Adding new or improving existing rail infrastructure such as construction of track siding to allow for trains to pass; adding railroad capacity by expanding the number of tracks serving the rail corridor; operational and/or safety improvements that allow for faster train speeds; improvements at rail stations that allow for improved safety, operational efficiency, or additional capacity. - Transit hubs for multimodal transportation modes including network fare integration and fare modernization systems to increase linked trips. - Transit hubs or stations and nearby roadways providing accessibility for first mile and last mile connectivity to public transit systems. - Acquisition of zero-emission buses, and the cleanest available rail cars, locomotives, or other rolling stock. - Operational improvements such as interchange and ramp modifications, auxiliary lanes for merging or weaving between adjacent interchanges, passing lanes, curve corrections and alignment improvements, truck climbing lanes, signals and/or intersection improvements, two-way left-turn lanes, channelization, turnouts, railroad at-grade crossings improvements or separations, shoulder widening.

-- Projects that include supporting infrastructure for deployment of current and future technologies, such as zero-emission vehicle charging or fueling stations. - Transportation Management Systems and Transportation Demand Management. - Bicycle facilities such as dedicated bicycle lanes, separated bikeways, bicycle parking, and secure storage. - Pedestrian facilities, including: sidewalks, walkways, paths, driveways, crosswalks, median islands, ramps, pedestrian bridges and tunnels.
+- Closing gaps in the street network including general-purpose mainline lanes on local streets and roads. - Safety improvements such as wet pavement corrections, curve corrections, shoulder widening, high friction treatment, left turn channelization, safety barriers, new guardrail, end treatments and crash cushions, rumble strips, lighting, glare screen, rock fall mitigation, overcrossing pedestrian fencing, or bikeways and crosswalk safety enhancements. - Direct mitigation or other regulatory requirements of a transportation project or facility funded under the Solutions for Congested Corridors Program, including restoration or protection of critical habitat and open space. - Projects that employ advanced and innovative technology, including but not limited to Intelligent Transportation Systems, digital signage/wayfinding systems, real-time travel information devices, and identified ongoing system/device performance and optimization to support those investments.like Intelligent Transportation Systems. - Projects that include supporting infrastructure for the deployment of current and future technologies, such as zero-emission vehicle charging or fueling stations. - Transportation Management Systems and Transportation Demand Management. - Bicycle facilities such as dedicated bicycle lanes, separated bikeways, bicycle parking, and secure storage. - Pedestrian facilities, including sidewalks, walkways, paths, driveways, crosswalks, median islands, ramps, pedestrian bridges, and tunnels.

-Projects that propose to construct a toll transportation facility and are successful in the Congested Corridors Program must request approval from the Commission to operate the toll facility in accordance with the Commission's Toll Facility Application Guidelines within 6 months of the project being programmed and prior to allocation.
+Projects that propose to construct a toll transportation facility and are successful in the Solutions for Congested Corridors Program must request approval from the Commission to operate the toll facility in accordance with by following the Commission's Toll Facility Application Guidelines within six months of the project being programmed and before allocation.

-Highway lane capacity-increasing projects funded by this program shall be limited to high-occupancy vehicle lanes, managed lanes, and other non-general-purpose lanes designed to improve safety for all modes of travel.
+Highway lane capacity-increasing projects funded by this program are limited to highoccupancy vehicle lanes, managed lanes, and other non-general-purpose lanes designed to improve safety for all modes of travel.